vaughany/moodle-block_searchthiscourse/readme.md

 Log in to your Moodle as Admin and click on Notifications on the Admin menu.

 The block should successfully install.
-If you receive any error messages at this point, please [raise an issue on GitHub](https://github.com/vaughany/moodle-block_searchthiscourse/issues) giving as much detail as possible.
+If you receive any error messages at this point, please [raise an issue on GitHub](https://github.com/vaughany/moodle-block_searchthiscourse/issues) giving as much detail as possible ([this may help](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html)).

 Add the block to a page.
 The block is able to be placed anywhere within Moodle, and is visible to all users.